The Gait Signature of Frailty: Transfer Learning based Deep Gait Models for Scalable Frailty Assessment: Methods

 \subsection{Overall model framework}

 All models followed a common framework consisting of a pretrained gait recognition backbone and a task-specific frailty classification head.
 Given a sequence of silhouette frames, the backbone learned spatiotemporal gait representations that were aggregated into a fixed-length feature vector and passed to a lightweight classifier trained to predict frailty status.
 Two pretrained backbones were evaluated: SwinGait, a hybrid convolutional transformer architecture, and DeepGaitV2, a deep convolutional architecture.
 Both backbones have been validated on large-scale gait recognition benchmarks and were selected for their ability to model subtle motion patterns under unconstrained walking conditions.
+Figure \ref{fig:teasermain} outlines the overall workflow setup.